London Colney: Geography

 The High Street crosses the River Colne (a tributary of the Thames joining at Staines-upon-Thames) at the multi-arched brick-built Telford's Bridge (a Grade II listed building, apparently not by Thomas Telford).
-The original fording point can still be seen on the Western side of the bridge, with the Bull and Green Dragon pubs conveniently situated on opposite sides of the ford.
+The original fording point can still be seen on the South side of the bridge, with the Bull and Green Dragon pubs conveniently situated on opposite sides of the ford.
 Nearby flooded gravel pits form a nature reserve for wild birds.
 The A6 used to pass through the village.
 The bypass was built in 1959, to join with the A414 at the north end of the village.
 The A6 became the A1081 in 1986, with the M25 erasing the original South Mimms Bypass and the dualled section south of London Colney.

 The Parish

 London Colney Parish Council publishes a quarterly magazine, called The London Colney News.
 The magazine has been produced continuously since 1984.